hawkinsw/CPPTimes/BasicsWithConnect4.md

 Whether you like it or not, you just defined your first function, a type of abstraction!
 A _function_ is a set of statements with a name (note: a name is not _always_ required) that perform some specific, high-level task.

-When you use a function you say that you _call_ the function (sometimes people say that they are _invoking_ the function, and that's fine, too!).
+When you use a function, you say that you _call_ the function (sometimes people say that they are _invoking_ the function, and that's fine, too!).

 It's important to realize what a function can and cannot do on its own.
 It _can_ wrap up a bunch of statements into a group so that the group performs some not-so-trivial task.
 It _can_ make it easier to use the statements in the group over and over again (i.e., it makes reuse possible).
 A function _cannot_, however, do its work without some additional input.
 For the function above, for instance, when we call it we have to tell it who is _Active Player_.
 We also need to tell it what to reference when determining whether _Active Player_ has won.
 What's really cool, though, is that every time we call _make a play and check for winner_, the value of those inputs can be different.